doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Practiced working on SVM to make a spam filter.
 Screwed up something and I'm unable to  improve the performance.
 Will use Gaussian kernel next and see how it affectsthe performance.

 **Thoughts** : Working on Sklearn is way easier than actually coding the algorithms.
 But it definitely helps in understanding the working of the models

+# 100 Days Of Code - Log

+### Day 78: August 11, 2020

+**Today's Progress**: Learned about printing a linked list is forward and reverseorder using recursion method and , reversed a linked list by iterative and recursive method.
+Tried writingthe code myself in C++.

+**Thoughts** : Competitive programming actually needs dedication.
+I wish I had started earlier but anyway, I have to  focus on the present.